0707-aayu/PatternAnalysis-2025/recognition/HipMRI_VQVAE_s4831001/README.md

 ## Sanity Check & Console Outputs

-After model training and testing, additional console-based evaluations were conducted to verify learning stability and ensure no data leakage or overfitting.
+Further evaluations were performed via the console in order to ensure the proper learning stability with no data leakage and overfitting.

 ### Training Phase Logs

-The VQ-VAE training progressed steadily across 30 epochs, achieving balanced convergence for loss, SSIM, and codebook perplexity.
+The VQ-VAE model training ran smoothly for 30 epochs and the observation was - loss, SSIM, and codebook perplexity were converged as expected.

 ![Training Start](images/training_start.png)
 ![Training Output](images/train_output.png)